 CHC is grateful to the immensely talented photographers who have agreed for their work to be highlighted on our website.
 These in-kind donations are essential to the beauty of the site, and help us use images to convey CHC’s story.
-Thank you to our friends, Elizabeth and Kyle, and to our Leland Fellow, Matt Styslinger.
+Thank you to our friends, Elizabeth, Marty, Kyle and Matt.

 Elizabeth is an acclaimed international advocacy photographer, whose exhibit on international school feeding programs was featured at the U.S. Capitol Visitors Center.
 Her work has also been highlighted by Partners in Health, the World Food Program, and Bread for the World, and has been shown in various venues in Boston, Washington D.C., New York and Chicago.
 Elizabeth was a member of the 10th class of Bill Emerson National Hunger Fellows, served as Associate Director of CHC’s Mickey Leland International Hunger Fellows Program, and is currently a MS Candidate in Food Policy & Applied Nutrition at Tufts University.
 Additional work can be viewed at www.elizabethwhelanphotography.com.
 She can be reached at email@example.com.